Brussels Sprouts and Chestnuts

 Castanea sativa, or the edible sweet chestnut, is not to be confused with the horse chestnut (Aesculus hippocastanum), or ‘conker’ tree.

-The nuts look similar but the horse chestnuts are not edible and are in fact slightly poisonous.
+The nuts look similar but horse chestnuts are not edible and are in fact slightly poisonous.
+The conker nuts come in a green coloured spikey husk that opens up when the nuts are ripe.

 Back in the UK, we used to search for sweet chestnuts when we were kids and we would light a bonfire to roast them.